SandyGang/webgl-crt-shader/README.md

 Tweakable CRT shader for web canvas, three.js, etc.

-If you use this in your game/app/website I'd love to know.
+If you use this in your game/app/website I'd love to hear about it.

 ## Try it